ArisenIO/ual-authenticator-walkthrough/README.md

       }
       ```

-    * [ual-scatter](https://github.com/ARISEN/ual-scatter/blob/develop/src/Scatter.ts#L108) - Calling `this.scatter.logout()` removes the `Identity` from scatter utilizing scatters built in method for logging out.
+    * [arisen-ual-peepsid](https://github.com/arisenio/arisen-ual-peepsid) - Calling `this.PeepsID.logout()` removes the `Identity` from PeepsID utilizing PeepsIDs built in method for logging out.
       ```javascript
       async logout() {
         try {
-          this.scatter.logout()
+          this.PeepsID.logout()
         } catch (error) {
-          throw new UALScatterError('Error occurred during logout',
+          throw new UALPeepsIDError('Error occurred during logout',
             UALErrorType.Logout,
             error)
         }
       }
       ```
-    * [ual-lynx](https://github.com/ARISEN/ual-scatter/blob/develop/src/Scatter.ts#L108) - Since lynx does not provide a method of logging out we simple reassign `this.users` to an empty array.
+    * [arisen-ual-lynx](https://github.com/arisenio/arisen-ual-lynx) - Since lynx does not provide a method of logging out we simple reassign `this.users` to an empty array.

         ```javascript
         async logout() {